gregbaker/raspberry-pi-cluster/SETUP.md

 You'll need to hook up to a monitor and keyboard/mouse on one node just to get Raspbian set up so you can connect remotely in the future.

-Download [Raspbian](https://www.raspbian.org/) and transfer the image to your SD Card.
+[Download Raspbian Lite](https://www.raspberrypi.org/downloads/) and transfer the image to your SD Card.
 Like this:

 ```
-sudo dd bs=4M if=2016-05-27-raspbian-jessie-lite.img of=/dev/sdX
+sudo dd bs=4M if=2017-08-16-raspbian-stretch-lite.img of=/dev/sdX
 ```

 Put the SD in the Pi and start it up.
 Log in with the default username and password (pi:raspberry).
 Open the config tool ```sudo raspi-config``` and at the setup menu: